Fire01/make-it-easy/README.md

 # Make It Easy
-Express based with prebuilt nedb as database and fomantic/semantic ui as user interface.
-Come with concept Controller, Form and View(not view like ejs, twig and others, its view for display the data).
+Express based with prebuilt nedb as database, fomantic/semantic ui as user interface and use DataTables to display the data.
+Come with concept Controller, Form and View(not view like ejs, twig and others, its view to display the data).

-Just some experiment, never tested in production(because never developed nodejs apps before).
-Its easy to write simple crud, but hard for advance, maybe.
+Just some experiment, never tested in production.

 ## Installation